IBM/ibm-block-csi-driver/docs/csi_ug_uninstall_openshift.md

-# Uninstalling the driver using the OpenShift web console
+# Uninstalling the driver with the OpenShift web console

 Use this information to uninstall the IBM® CSI (Container Storage Interface) operator and driver through the Red Hat® OpenShift® Container Platform web console.